chrishadi/SublimeRunOnSave/README.md

 The best use case of this plugin is (probably) in TDD (Test Driven Development) process where you want Sublime to automatically run the test when you save a file.

 #### How to use this plugin:

 At the very minimum, you just need to put the "runonsave.py" in a sub directory of your Sublime Text 3's Packages folder (e.g.: ~/.config/sublime-text-3/Packages/YourSubdirectoryName).
 Or, you might want to do this while in the "Packages" directory:
 ```
 git clone git://github.com/chrishadi/SublimeRunOnSave.git
 ```
-Voila, you have a new plugin.
+Voila, you have a new plugin!
 Here comes the settings part.

 Create a Sublime Project (using "Save Project As" command from "Project" menu), and then edit the project (Project > Edit Project) so that the project configuration resemble something like this:
 ```javascript